-The largest underground nuclear test conducted by the United States, Project Cannikin was one of three underground nuclear tests performed at different places on this 43-mile long island in the Aleutian Chain.
+The largest underground nuclear test conducted by the United States, Project Cannikin was one of three underground nuclear tests performed at different places on this 42-mile long island in the Aleutian Chain.
 This $200 million 1971 test was performed to test an Anti-Ballistic Missile warhead, for a Spartan ABM missile.
 It consisted of a 5 megaton-yield thermonuclear bomb, detonated in a 50-foot diameter chamber, at the bottom of a 5,875-foot shaft.
+The resulting explosion was said to have had the force of a 7.0 magnitude earthquake, as measured on the Richter scale.
 The island of Amchitka was a military outpost in WWII, and the air field and base camp from that facility were reused for the nuclear testing program.